Application period now open / Closing date 25 October 2021

 - The visiting teacher must provide a cost calculation for the visit

-- Ideally the visiting teacher and main contact in the host country should meet each other before the start of the visit (e.g. at a scientific meeting, at a training course or have video conference contact etc.), to discuss and plan the visit, and set expectations.
+- Ideally the visiting teacher and main contact in the host country should meet each other before the start of the visit (e.g., at a scientific meeting, at a training course or have video conferences etc.), to discuss and plan the visit, and set expectations.

 - The host country must prepare a programme of teaching, expert outpatient clinics, teaching rounds in the ward etc. in advance of the visit, in close consultation with the visiting teacher.